Google keeps EU regulator waiting on concessions

 Google, with about 86 percent of the European search market, could be hit with formal charges in a so-called statement of objections if it does not come up with concessions, which could curb its bargaining power.

-Almunia said last month that an 18-month investigation showed Google may have favoured its own search services over rivals and may have copied travel and restaurant reviews from competing sites without their permission.
+Almunia said last month that an 18-month investigation showed Google may have favored its own search services over rivals and may have copied travel and restaurant reviews from competing sites without their permission.

 He also said Google's advertising deals with websites may have blocked its rivals and that restrictions on advertisers from moving their online campaigns to rival search engines were a concern.